FDA Disclaimer

 Number 2: Whats The Difference Between THC & CBD?

-THC activates the (cannabinoid) CB1 receptors in the Central Nervous System, which can serve the purpose of dealing with nerve-related pain.
-But as a topical ingredient, THC provides very little in terms of efficacy, which is one reason why we don’t use it in our formulations.
+We humans (that means you!) have cannabinoid receptors in our body and brain.
+These receptors are what THC and CBD interact with so effortlessly.
+However, CBD and THC activate different areas and serve different purposes.THC activates the (cannabinoid) CB1 receptors in the Central Nervous System, which can serve the purpose of dealing with nerve-related pain.
+But as a topical ingredient, THC provides very little in terms of efficacy, which is one reason why we donât use it in our formulations.

 CBD, however, activates the CB2 Receptors in your body (not brain) which may help in regulating pain, body temperature, and inflammation.